Artie-Shore/PBI_NYT_Spelling_Bee/README.md

 Example 1:
 var has_1 = CALCULATE(COUNTROWS(Words), FILTER(Words, Words[Words_Split] = SELECTEDVALUE(Letters_1[Letter])))

 Since I removed duplicate letters for each word in the child word table, the value of the variable above for each word could only ever result in either 0 (the word does not have the selected letter) or 1 (the word has the letter!).
 I created this type of variable for letter tables 1 through 7.
 Summing the values of variables 1 through 7 (into a new variable called all_letters) let me know how many of my selected letters are present in the word.
 If the sum of those variables (all_letters) was 7, then all 7 selected letters were present.
+From there I could rely on variable has_1 to determine which words contain the required letter.

 This is great, but its not enough to know if the selected letters are present because I need to also exlude words that have letters that are not selected.
 Going back to the APPLE Example, if I select A, P, and E, but not L, I obviously don't want APPLE to show up.
 Accounting for this sounds more difficult than it actually is...
 I know that the variable all_letters provides the count of selected distinct letters in a given word.
-I also know that words comprised exclusively of combinations of the selected letters could only ever have a distinct character count equal to the value of the all_letters variable, because if the distinct character count for a word is > all_letters, that would imply that there MUST be some other letter in the word that we didn't count.
+I also know that words comprised exclusively of combinations of the selected letters could only ever have a distinct character count equal to the value of the all_letters variable, because if the distinct character count for a word is > all_letters, that would imply that there MUST be some other letter in the word that I didn't count.
 Using the reliable APPLE example to explain...

 Selected Letters: A,P,E